kevintruong/til/Pipes,-Part-2:-Pipe-programming-secrets.md

 2$ cat fifo
 Hello
 ```
 Any `open` is called on a named pipe the kernel blocks until another process calls the opposite open.
-Meaning, echo calls `open(.., O_RDONLY)` but that blocks until cat calls `open(.., O_WRONLY)`, then the programs are allowed to continue.
+Meaning, echo calls `open(.., O_WRONLY)` but that blocks until cat calls `open(.., O_RDONLY)`, then the programs are allowed to continue.

 ## Race condition with named pipes.
 What is wrong with the following program?